beetbox/confuse/README.rst

 Confit: painless YAML config files that Just Work
 =================================================

-I’m tired of fiddling around with `ConfigParser`_.
+I'm tired of fiddling around with `ConfigParser`_.
 I don’t even really like INI syntax.
-I’m tired of writing boilerplate code to check for missing values, fall back to defaults, override config values with command-line options, and all that.
+I'm tired of writing boilerplate code to check for missing values, fall back to defaults, override config values with command-line options, and all that.
 I think a configuration library should be able to handle a lot more for me.

-So I’m writing **Confit** to magically take care of defaults, overrides, type checking, command-line integration, human-readable errors, and standard OS-specific locations.
+So I'm writing **Confit** to magically take care of defaults, overrides, type checking, command-line integration, human-readable errors, and standard OS-specific locations.
 The configuration files will be based on `YAML`_, which is a great syntax for writing down data.